makohda/IDRC_first_step_course_2018/README.md

 Open Terminal.app (is located on /Application/Utilities), then type this shell command
 `$ java -version`

-If succeeded, you will get following response
+If succeeded, you will get the following response

     java version "1.8.0_181"
     Java(TM) SE Runtime Environment (build 1.8.0_181-b13)
     Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)

-## Install homebrew, a nice packge manager for macOS :beer:
+## Install homebrew, a nice package manager for macOS :beer:
-A package manager maintains softwares (packages), such as install, update, and remove.
+A package manager maintains software (packages), such as install, update, and remove.
 Of course, you can manage your computer, but we usually use a package manager to make it easier.
 Go to this page, https://brew.sh/ then, follow the install instruction.